shlomtzion1980/payplus-payment-gateway/readme.txt

 8. Save your settings, now you have an active payment page!

 == Changelog ==

+= 6.6.8 =
+* Add   - Display PayPlus Invoice+ charges and refunds in a dedicated metabox in the order page instead of in the notes.

 = 6.6.7 =
 * Tweak - Multiple refunds can now be done in an automatic way as well as manual.